 Students will know: (GOALS) Students will be able to: (TEACHING POINTS) BEND I: Readers Understand the Mystery • Readers ask themselves, "What is the mystery?" and "Who is the crime solver?" when they identify a text is a mystery.
 (Session 1: Mini-Lesson) GOAL: Readers understand mystery texts by thinking about the details and characters.
 Mystery readers pay close attention to details that might be clues to solve the mystery.
-(Session 2: Mini-Lesson) Assessment: students will receive their scored assessments back to evaluate their performance and set Suggestions for Differentiation goals Conferring/Small Group Instruction • Mystery readers think back about characters to consider (This list can be used to provide accommodations, if they might be suspects.
-(Session 3: Mini-Lesson) modifications, and/or extensions for individual students.)
-Prepare to move students from the start.
-(Session 1) • Mystery readers use strategies to deal with the problem when they come to tricky parts of a story.
-(Session 4: Mini-Lesson) • Stay on high alert for possible clues.
-(Session 2) Mystery readers write to think more about reading.
-(Session 5: Mini-Lesson)
+(Session 2: Mini-Lesson) Assessment: students will receive their scored assessments back to evaluate their performance and set Suggestions for Differentiation Conferring/Small Group Instruction goals

+(This list can be used to provide accommodations, modifications, and/or extensions for individual students.)